Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 Hand Tracking Input

-Hand tracking provides a natural way of interacting with the spatial computing environment.
-However, its main challenge lies in the lack of physical feedback when interacting with virtual objects.
+Hand tracking provides another natural way of interacting with the spatial computing environment.
+The main challenge with hand input lies in the lack of physical feedback when interacting with virtual objects.

 Eye Tracking Input